 Jointing Systems

-Corkjoint is a specialist in the development and supply of Jointing Systems
+Corkjoint is a specialist in the development, manufacture and supply of Jointing Systems

 In construction projects, control, contraction and expansion joints are used to control and manage the stresses and movements that occur within a structure due to environmental conditions such as temperature changes, moisture variations, and settling.
 These joints are designed to allow for movement and expansion, prevent cracking and buckling, and maintain the structural integrity of the building.